 Building elba from source is much the same process as installing it using cargo; the only difference is that instead of using a stable, versioned-crate available from crates.io, elba's source code is used directly.
-You'll still need to have the nightly version of the Rust toolchain installed (see the above section for more details).
+You'll still need to have Rust 1.31 or later installed.
 After that's done, download elba's source code and install it:

 '''

 $ git clone https://github.com/elba/elba

 $ cd elba

-$ cargo +nightly install --release
+$ cargo install --release

 $ elba # should work!

 '''